Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![resource monitors tab](assets/3UIStory_11.png)

-Under **Admin**, the **Resource Monitoris** tab shows all the resource monitors that have been created to control the number of credits that virtual warehouses consume.
+Under **Admin**, the **Resource Monitors** tab shows all the resource monitors that have been created to control the number of credits that virtual warehouses consume.
 For each resource monitor, it shows the credit quota, type of monitoring, schedule, and actions performed when the virtual warehouse reaches its credit limit.

 #### Roles